 - Step 1: Download your FREE pattern here.
-Then, I transferred it to parchment paper but you can use any paper (even newspaper would work).
+I like transferring it to parchment paper but you can use any paper (even newspaper would work).
 You can hold the front up to your body to see if it fits.

 - Place your pattern on your fabric.
 I like to fold my fabric in half and the pattern in half, aligning the fold line.
 That way, your apron will be completely symmetrical.
 Cut out your pockets as well.